EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 ## Overview {#asym-overview}

-EDHOC supports authentication with raw public keys (RPK) and certificates with the requirements that:
+EDHOC supports authentication with raw public keys (RPK) and public key certificates with the requirements that:

-* Party U SHALL be able to identify Party V's public authentication key using ID_CRED_V.
+* Party U SHALL be able to retrieve Party V's public authentication key using ID_CRED_V.

-* Party V SHALL be able to identify Party U's public authentication key using ID_CRED_U.
+* Party V SHALL be able to retrieve Party U's public authentication key using ID_CRED_U.

-Raw public keys are stored as COSE_Key objects and identified with a 'kid' value, see {{RFC8152}}.
-Certificates can be identified in different ways, ID_CRED_U and ID_CRED_V may contain some of the credentials used for authentication (e.g. x5bag or x5chain) or identify the credential used for authentication (e.g. x5t, x5u), see {{I-D.schaad-cose-x509}}.
-The actual credential (e.g. a single X.509 certificate or a COSE_Key) are always signed by inclusion in CRED_V and CRED_U.
+Raw public keys are most optimally stored as COSE_Key objects and identified with a 'kid' value (see {{RFC8152}}):

+kid : ID_CRED_x, for x = U or V

+Public key certificates can be identified in different ways, for example (see {{I-D.schaad-cose-x509}}):

+* by a hash value

+	* x5t : ID_CRED_x, for x = U or V,

+* by a URL:

+	* x5u: ID_CRED_x, for x = U or V,

+* by a certificate chain:

+	* x5chain : ID_CRED_x, for x = U or V,

+* or a bag of certificates:

+	* x5bag : ID_CRED_x, for x = U or V.

+In the latter two examples, ID_CRED_U and ID_CRED_V contains the credential used for authentication.
 ID_CRED_U and ID_CRED_V do not need to uniquely identify the public authentication key, but doing so is recommended as the recipient may otherwise have to try several public keys.
+ID_CRED_U and ID_CRED_V are transported in the protected header of the COSE signature structure, see {{asym-msg2-proc}} and {{asym-msg3-proc}}.

+The actual credentials CRED_U and CRED_V (e.g. a COSE_Key or a single X.509 certificate) are always signed by party U and V, respectively.
 Party U and Party V MAY use different type of credentials, e.g. one uses RPK and the other uses certificates.
 Party U and Party V MAY use different signature algorithms.

 EDHOC with asymmetric key authentication is illustrated in {{fig-asym}}.